codidharma/LibraryManagementSystem/docs/domain/MembershipUseCaseMapping.md

 Scenario: Rejecting onboarding of an existing research patron

-Given Lukas visits the library to register as a patron When the Librarian verifies that Lukas is already a research patron Then the LMS rejects the Patron Membership onboarding request And notifies Lukas by sending an email of rejection with reason
+Given Lukas visits the library to register as a patron When the Librarian Mrs. Robinson verifies that Lukas is already a research patron Then the LMS rejects the Patron Membership onboarding request And notifies Lukas by sending an email of rejection with reason